Lawyer Nikita Jacob gets protection from arrest for three weeks in farm protest document case

 The Bombay High Court on Wednesday granted Mumbai-based lawyer Nikita Jacob protection from arrest for three weeks in the case filed by the Delhi Police against creators of the campaign document tweeted by Swedish activist Greta Thunberg to support the farmers’ protest against the agricultural laws, Bar and Bench reported.

-Justice PD Naik delivered the verdict after examining the order passed by Aurangabad bench of the Bombay High Court.
+A single bench of Justice PD Naik delivered the verdict after examining the order passed by Aurangabad bench of the Bombay High Court.
+The court observed that since the police had searched Jacob’s house, seized her laptop and phone, and also recorded her statement, it meant that she has made herself available for investigation, according to Live Law.

+Since Jacob will have to ultimately approach the Delhi courts for bail after three weeks, Justice Naik refused to comment on the merits of the case.

 The Delhi Police had issued non-bailable arrest warrants Jacob and another activist Shantanu Muluk in the case.
 The Aurangabad bench gave 10-day transit bail to Muluk on Tuesday, but had reserved its verdict on the transit bail plea of Jacob.